saipranathid/sdudigani_vsd-hdp/Day 15/README.md

 run_synthesis
 ```

 Note: Here `5.0` means “target `5 fF` per output pin.”
-We can tune that up or down depending on your speed/area goals.
+We can tune that up or down depending on the speed/area goals.

 [OR]